reach-sh/reach-lang/docs/src/tut/wfs/index.md

 |Ethereum|`"0x403372276F841d7451E6417Cc7B17fDD159FE34C"`|

 In this tutorial, the `seller` outputs the contract information to the Seller Terminal, and the `buyer` copies & pastes the contract information from the Seller Terminal to the Buyer Terminal (including the quotation marks if present).
-In an actual deployment, the `seller` would need to search for a contract name and its associated contract information in some repository.
+In an actual deployment, the `seller` would need to search for a contract name and its associated contract information in some repository, or receive it in the form of something like a QR code.

 Follow these directions to have the `seller` deploy the contract and return the contract information: